vrooje/starpy/README.md

 *err_nuv_u* : Error on the observed nuv-u colour of a galaxy.
 Single value.

-*z* : Observed redshfit of a galaxy.
+*z* : Observed redshift of a galaxy.
 Single value.

 *dr8* : Sloan ID DR8 number - can be any identification number for a galaxy.